KevinBdev/KevinBdev/README.md

 # Hi :wave: :relaxed: <br/>
 ### :raising_hand: I'm Kevin,
-developer with experience working on various projects (from mobile development to web development) with wide variety of programming languages.
+CEO and developer with experience working on various projects (from mobile development to web development) with wide variety of programming languages.
 Working as freelancer on UpWork.
 Mainly focused on MERN stack. <br/>
 :mortar_board: Studying at Faculty of Organization and Informatics
 ## :computer: Techonologies & Skills :wrench: <br/>
 * Web development